-Mitsubishi Chemical (MCC) creates action plans comprising annual targets, annual policies, and key measures reflecting the status of activities and results of the previous fiscal year and uses said plans to carry out process safety and disaster prevention and occupational safety activities.
-In fiscal 2017, we implemented activities in line with the annual goals of zero serious process safety incidents and zero serious occupational accidents as well as the annual policy of effectively understanding workplace weaknesses and steadily making improvements.
+Mitsubishi Chemical (MCC) creates action plans comprising annual targets, annual policies, and key measures reflecting the status of activities and results of the previous fiscal year and uses said plans to carry out process safety and disaster prevention and occupational safety and health activities.
+In fiscal 2019, we implemented activities in line with the annual goals of zero serious process safety incidents and zero serious occupational accidents as well as the annual policy of precisely understanding workplace weaknesses and steadily making improvements.

 Preventing Process Safety Incidents and Occupational Accidents, Key Measures

-In fiscal 2017, there were 14 incidents, including small fires and leaks of hazardous materials, as well as 22 chlorofluorocarbon gas leak incidents.
-In particular, the number of such gas leak incidents increased substantially year on year, up by 17 from fiscal 2016.
+In fiscal 2019, there were 25 incidents, including small fires and leaks of hazardous materials, as well as six chlorofluorocarbon gas leak incidents.

-The main causes of the incidents were the corrosion and degradation of facilities and insufficient inspection and checking.
-Behind these factors, however, were management problems, including delays in response to facility degradation, insufficient knowledge and insufficient education.
+The main causes of the incidents were the corrosion and degradation of facilities and insufficient checking during facility inspections and operations.
+Behind these factors, were management problems, including delays in response to facility aging, insufficient knowledge and insufficient education.

 - *Data for fiscal 2016 and earlier are the totals of the figures for the previous Mitsubishi Chemical, Mitsubishi Plastics and Mitsubishi Rayon and their respective domestic group companies.
 The same applies hereinafter.

-In fiscal 2017, 12 serious occupational accidents resulting in four or more days of lost work occurred in Japan.
+In fiscal 2019, 11 serious occupational accidents resulting in four or more days of lost work occurred in Japan.
 These accidents included such incidents as getting caught or entangled in machinery and falls on level surfaces and from high places.
-The main causes of these occupational accidents were lack of competency in basic practices and operations and inadequacies in work procedures.
+The main causes of these occupational accidents were lack of competency in basic practices and operations, inadequacies in work procedures and inadequacies in structure design and management.
 Behind these factors were management problems, including insufficient education and training, insufficient safety activities, and insufficient risk assessment.

-In addition to efforts to thoroughly ensure safe practices and operations, we are working to qualitatively enhance safety activities through such means as risk prediction and near-miss reporting as well as to enhance risk assessments and effectively utilize information to prevent the recurrence of incidents and occupational accidents as well as the occurrence of similar incidents and accidents.
+In addition to efforts to thoroughly ensure safe basic practices and operations, we are reviewing and working to ensure adherence to proper procedures and safety equipment use in construction and other operations, steadily implementing change management and risk assessment, thoroughly responding to incidents and occupational accidents, and effectively utilizing information to prevent the recurrence of incidents and occupational accidents as well as the occurrence of similar incidents and accidents.

 - Thoroughness and Continuation of Facility Management

-We systematically inspect, diagnose and repair aging facilities while steadily performing regular monitoring to ensure that signs of irregularities in facilities are quickly detected and dealt with appropriately.
+To prevent incidents and occupational accidents, we properly inspect facilities for age-related deterioration and repair and replace them as needed while steadily performing regular monitoring to ensure that signs of irregularities in facilities are quickly detected and dealt with appropriately.

 - Human Resources Training

 We strive to train people who can think for themselves, have good judgment, and take action.
-For inexperienced employees, we carry out education on not only operational procedures, but also basic practices and operations and following rules about prohibited behaviors.
-Furthermore, to enhance risk assessments, we are proactively developing human resources with specialized knowledge and analytical skills.
+For inexperienced employees, we carry out education on not only operational procedures, but also on adhering to basic safety behaviors and operations and rules about prohibited behaviors.
+Furthermore, to enhance risk assessments, we are proactively developing human resources with specialized risk assessment knowledge and skills.

 - Accident and Natural Disaster Response

-To minimize and contain harm should an accident or natural disaster occur, we have in place systems for dealing with the areas around our sites and conduct training accordingly.
-We have in place robust earthquake and tsunami countermeasures and carry out related drills.
+To minimize and contain harm in the event of an accident or natural disaster, such as an earthquake, we have in place systems for rapid response within plants and preventing negative impacts on the areas around our sites and containing harm and conduct training accordingly.
 In addition, we are advancing measures to deal with natural disasters caused by extreme weather due to climate change.

 MCC implements robust risk assessments of processes, operations and chemicals, striving to prevent process safety incidents and occupational accidents.
-In these risk assessments, we use creative techniques to comprehensively identify and evaluate risks related to process safety, occupational accidents and health.
-For example, when assessing processes related to product processing, we identify not just occupational accident risks, but process safety risks related to operations and risks related to unsteady conditions, and then take action to reduce the risks thus identified.
-Furthermore, to effectively reduce risks related to changes, we use mechanisms for identifying all changes and conduct safety assessments under the supervision of expert technicians.
+In these risk assessments, we comprehensively identify, evaluate and work to reduce risks related to process safety, occupational accidents and health.
+This includes risks not only under steady conditions, but also unsteady conditions, such as when responding to a problem.
+Furthermore, to effectively reduce risks related to changes, we use mechanisms for identifying all changes and conduct risk assessments under the supervision of expert technicians.

 Human Resource Development Initiatives